velazquez-Ivan96/Homepare-Final-Project/README.md

 * Construction of own database using web scraping
 * Data wrangling with pandas
 * Use of AWS RDS with Postgres
-* Visualizations made with javascript libraries(d3, plotly, leaflet)
+* Visualizations made with JavaScript libraries(d3, plotly, leaflet)

 ## Built with